Prgrmman/CS240/README.md

 <b>Project 3: </b>
 <p> This project involves the use of the Graph data structure.
 The graph is
-    implemented as a series of adjacency lists in order for the project to utilize for data structures.
+    implemented as a series of adjacency lists in order for the project to utilize more data structures.
 The project  uses dijkstra's shortest path algorithm to find the shortest path between cities that are read in from a file </p>